Steven Spielberg

 Steven Allen Spielberg (born December 18, 1946) is an American filmmaker.
 He is considered one of the founding pioneers of the New Hollywood era and one of the most popular directors and producers in film history.
 He gained early attention with his short film Amblin’ (1968), which led him to becoming the youngest director ever to be signed to a long-term deal with a major Hollywood studio (Universal) after Sid Sheinberg, then the vice-president of production for Universal Television saw the film.
 Spielberg was signed to a 7-year contract with Universal Television.
 He gained some early praise for Duel (1971), often considered among the best made for TV movies.
 He made his feature film directorial debut with The Sugarland Express (1974), with Goldie Hawn, Ben Johnson, William Atherton, and Michael Sacks.

-He co-founded Amblin Entertainment and DreamWorks Pictures, where he has also served as a producer or executive producer for several successful films including the Joe Dante’s Gremlins (1984), Robert Zemeckis‘ Back to the Future (1985), Richard Donner‘s The Goonies (1985), Barry Sonnenfeld‘s Men in Black (1997).
-He later transitioned into producing several video games.
+He co-founded Amblin Entertainment and DreamWorks Pictures, where he has also served as a producer or executive producer for several successful films including Tobe Hooper’s Poltergeist (1982), with JoBeth Williams, Craig T. Nelson, and Beatrice Straight; Joe Dante’s Gremlins (1984), Robert Zemeckis‘ Back to the Future (1985), Richard Donner‘s The Goonies (1985), Barry Sonnenfeld‘s Men in Black (1997).
 He’s also collaborated on various projects with fellow filmmaker and lifelong friend, George Lucas.
+He’s also received Best Picture nominations for films he didn’t direct, including Clint Eastwood’s Letters to Iwo Jima (2006), with Ken Watanabe, Kazunari Ninomiya, Tsuyoshi Ihara, Ryō Kase, and Shidō Nakamura; and Maestro (2023), with Carey Mulligan, Bradley Cooper (who also directed), Matt Bomer, Maya Hawke, and Sarah Silverman.

 Each review will be linked to the title below.